Shrewsbury railway station: Signalling

 There are five platforms in use, numbered 3 to 7 (platforms 1 and 2 have been disused since the 1980s and have no track; around 2019 platform 2 was dismantled).
-Of these, platforms 4, 5, 6 and 7 are grouped on a main island, while platforms 1, 2 and 3 are separate, located by the main station building.
+Of these, platforms 4 to 7 are grouped on a main island, while platforms 1 to 3 are separate, located by the main station building.
 The platforms are numbered in order from west (Shrewsbury Castle side) to east (The Dana side) from 1 to 7.

 Platform 3 was until recently only used by trains running in from the Wolverhampton direction and out towards Chester.
 Changes made in 2010 to the signalling and track now allow additional passenger trains (those coming in from and going out to the Hereford, Heart of Wales and Cambrian lines) to use platform 3.
 A passenger lift was opened on the platform in 2009 and a waiting room opened shortly after.
-A lift has also been built for access to platforms 4–7, making the station fully accessible for wheelchair and mobility-impaired users.
+A lift was previously built for access to platforms 4–7, with the additional platform 3 lift making the station fully accessible for wheelchair and mobility-impaired users.

 Platforms 4 and 7 are through platforms, usually used for trains between Holyhead (via Chester and Wrexham General) and Cardiff Central/Birmingham International and between Manchester Piccadilly (via Crewe) and Cardiff Central, Carmarthen, and Milford Haven.
 Platforms 5 and 6 are bay platforms, used mainly for trains to and from Aberystwyth and Birmingham, as well as trains for the Heart of Wales Line and local stopping trains to Birmingham New Street.

 The island platforms are connected to the main station building and platform 3 by a pedestrian subway running underneath the station.
 A pedestrian footbridge over the platforms still exists but has long been disconnected from the station; instead, it is a public walkway allowing pedestrians to cross over the station area, and part of a route named "The Dana".
 All platforms are fitted with CIS screens and automatic announcement speakers and there are customer help points on platforms 3 and 4.
+A Starbucks, toilets, and vending machines selling snacks and drinks are sited between platforms 4 and 7.
+As of November 2024, a small coffee shop has opened in the former information centre on the ground floor of the main station building before the ticket gates.

-Ticket gates are in operation, with the ticket office here staffed throughout the week (Monday - Friday 05:20 - 20:40, Saturday 05:20 - 19:30, Sunday 07:30 - 19:30).
-Ticket machines are available for use when this is closed and for collecting pre-paid tickets.
-A buffet, toilets, and vending machines selling snacks and drinks are sited between platforms 4 and 7.
+Ticket gates are in operation at the entrance to platforms 4 to 7, with the nearby ticket office staffed throughout the week.
+Self-service ticket machines are also available for buying tickets or collecting tickets for pre-booked journeys.

-Opposite platform 7 is a high concrete wall that divides the rest of the station from what could be considered to be platform 8.
+Opposite platform 7 is a high wall that divides the rest of the station from what could be considered to be platform 8.
 This platform does not see any use and was built for the use of transporting prisoners from HM Prison Shrewsbury.
 (The prison gateway, surmounted by bust of prison reformer John Howard, is visible from platform 7.)
 It is believed that this platform was only used a few times each year between 1868 up until just before the First World War.